-If you’re not a fan of heights, like me, then I warn you now this shooting from skyscrapers guide, though amazingly helpful, may not help those worries!
+If you’re not a fan of heights, like me, then I warn you now this guide, though amazingly helpful may not help those worries!
 Either way, it’s good to know what opportunities to try out if you ever find yourself up high and taking photos from a skyscraper.

-When you’re up in the skyscraper your horizontal view will be more sky than the ground.
-Therefore, remember to compensate for this peak in exposure by using the right filter.
+When you’re up in the skyscraper your horizontal view will be more sky than ground so remember to compensate for this peak in exposure by using the right filter.

 Grey and Blue GND filters give different results and show be used appropriately depending upon the weather.
 Standard grey GND filters give more detail around clouds, whereas blue ones enhance the colours of an already blue sky.

-Blocks of buildings made interesting compositions and the roads around them created great leading lines.
-This type of elevation offers a unique view on the world so take advantage of it – you’ll feel like you’re the Google Earth satellite!
+Blocks of buildings made interesting urban compositions and the roads around them created great leading lines.
+This type of elevation offers a unique view of the world so take advantage of it – you’ll feel like you’re the Google Earth satellite!

-Pick a point in your cityscape and take the shot.
-Pan yourself across to take the next, BUT make sure your next image overlaps parts of your first to make sure there are no gaps in between.
+Pick a point in your city scape and take the shot.
+Pan yourself across to take the next, BUT make sure your next image overlaps parts of your first to make sure there’s no gaps in between.
 Do this as many times as you want to capture the full scene.

+When it comes to compositing Photoshop and Lightroom both have automated ways to stitch all the shots together.
 In Lightroom, select all your images, preferably in order of how they should be arranged.
-Right-click and select PHOTOMERGE>PANORAMA.
-In Photoshop the option is under FILE>AUTOMATE>PHOTOMERGE.

 Right-click and select PHOTOMERGE > PANORAMA.
 In Photoshop the option is under FILE > AUTOMATE > PHOTOMERGE.